Submodular problems - approximations and algorithms: -approximation for SM2 and SM2-multi

-Here we show that any monotone SM2 problem is equivalent to a SM-closure problem on a graph on number of nodes which is $O(\sum _{i\in V} u_i)$.
-Note that if the range of the variables is not a polynomial quantity then the size of the graph is {\em pseudopolynomial}.
-This run time however cannot be made polynomial, unless NP=P, since solving even monotone integer programs on constraints with up to two variables per inequality is NP-hard, \cite{Lagarias}.
-(The pseudopolynomial run time of the algorithm for monotone constraints in \cite{HN} indicates that the problem is {\em weakly} NP-hard.)
+Note that for binary variables $x_j^{(0)}=1$ and there is only one inequality generated for $x_j^{(1)}$.
+If $q(p)>1$ then $x_j$ is fixed at $0$ and removed from the set of variables; if $q(p)<1$ then the constraint is trivially satisfied and may be removed.

-The algorithm for solving a general SM2 is to transform such problem to a monotone SM2, a process we refer to as {\em monotonizing}, and then transform it to a problem with binary coefficients, referred to as {\em binarizing}.
-Notice that a problem can be monotonized first, and then binarized, or the other way around -- these two processes are commutative.
-The technique of binarizing a monotone system of constraints was introduced by Hochbaum and Naor in \cite{HN}.
-The concept of monotonizing was introduced in \cite{HMNT}.
-Given a monotone system of constraints, the binarizing process constructs a {\em closure graph}.
-A minimum SM-closed set in that graph is also an optimal solution to the SM-integer minimization on that set of constraints.
+These constraints are closure constraints in an $s,t$-graph where for each element $i$ there are $u_i$ nodes and for every constraint $(i,j)\in A$ in the original problem there are up to $\min \{u_i,u_j\}$ arcs.
+Hence any SM2 or SM2-multi problem on monotone constraints is equivalent to a SM-closure problem on a graph with $O(\sum _{i\in V} u_i)$ nodes, and is solvable in polynomial time in the size of the graph.
+For SM2-multi if the range of the variables is not a polynomial quantity then the size of the graph is {\em pseudopolynomial}.
+As noted previously, this run time cannot be improved to polynomial time unless NP=P, since finding a feasible solution to a monotone integer program on constraints with up to two variables per inequality is NP-hard, \cite{Lagarias}.
+(The pseudopolynomial run time of the algorithm for monotone constraints in \cite{HN} indicates that the problem is in fact {\em weakly} NP-hard.)